ajberkley/cl-binary-store/README.md

     "And here is a bonus thing returned to you"

 The codespace can nominally be changed multiple times in a file if needed.

+As a further example, we decided to disable double-float storing and restoration because we think they are dangerous and too precise for normal human brains to handle.
+In the example-extension file there is an example:

+    CL-USER> (example-extension:test-unable-to-restore-double-floats)
+    Successfully denied codespace switching!
+    Error was: Switching codespace away from #x9999 (extension-codespace) is DISALLOWED Successfully read double-float when we were allowed to!

 ## Why?